sethmlarson/virtualbox-python/docs/source/virtualbox/library_ext.rst

     COM API.
 The default constructor can take a `library.Interface` object or a `virtualbox.Manager` object.

-    .. method:: set_on_snapshot_deleted(callback)
+    .. method:: register_on_snapshot_deleted(callback)

-        The *callback* function is called on a snapshot deleted event and receives a *ISnapshotDeletedEvent* object.
+        The *callback* function is called with a *ISnapshotDeletedEvent* argument when a snapshot deleted event occurs.

         ::